sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 Currently `show reboot-cause` displays the last reboot-cause and performing `cat /host/reboot-cause/previous-reboot-cause.txt` to show the reboot-cause.
 This will be same as current design.
-With new design, `show reboot-history` will be added to display the previous reboot-cause information up to 10 entries from state-DB.
+With new design, `show reboot-cause history` will be added to display the previous reboot-cause information up to 10 entries from state-DB.

 The example shows the output of `show reboot-cause` which is same as current output and displays only the last reboot-cause.
 ```